samurai-3/git-intro/README.md

 # README File

-This is a sample file.
+This is a sample file!